 Lackawanna College maintains an electronic alert within Jenzabar, the College's information system, which places a temporary hold on student accounts once 50% of their total curriculum credits are registered as online courses.
-At this time, the system will not allow for students with this hold to register for an OA or OM section without approval.
+The system will not allow for students with this hold to register for an OA or OM section without approval.